Online pre-study modules

 This module assumes no prior knowledge and covers the key accounting principles needed before starting the programme.
 The Accounting Primer module is assessed by a one-hour multiple choice test before the programme begins.
 The marks will not count towards your final grade but it is a programme requirement that you pass it.

 This online module requires you to refine and upload your CV in line with the Imperial College template through the CV development process.
-A webinar will provide an overview of roles in the financial services industry and cover aspects of the recruitment process.
+A webinar will also provide an overview of roles in the financial services industry and cover aspects of the recruitment process.

 This module reviews mathematical techniques that you will generally have encountered in your earlier studies.